Does London need a new devolution deal?

 So is it time to reopen London’s own devolution settlement?
 Is there a case for further devolution to the capital – and if so of which powers?
 How could the role of the mayor change in the future?
 And is wider reform of London’s institutions also needed?

-Ahead of the May 2024 mayoral and assembly elections, the Institute for Government – in partnership with OnLondon.co.uk – is pleased to host this event to consider where devolution to London goes next.
+Ahead of the May 2024 mayoral and assembly elections, the Institute for Government – in partnership with OnLondon.co.uk – was pleased to host this event to consider where devolution to London goes next.

-We will be joined by an expert panel, comprised of:
+We were joined by an expert panel, comprised of:

 - Alison Griffin, Chief Executive of London Councils